syncfusion-content/fileformat-docs/File-Formats/Presentation/aspnetcore.md

 {% endhighlight %}
 {% highlight vb.net %}
 Using fileStream As New FileStream("Sample.pptx", FileMode.OpenOrCreate)
+	'Loads the existing PowerPoint Presentation
-	'Creates a new instance of PowerPoint Presentation Dim PPTXDocument As IPresentation = Presentation.Open(fileStream)
+	Dim PPTXDocument As IPresentation = Presentation.Open(fileStream)
 	'Retrieves the first slide from Presentation
 	Dim slide As ISlide = PPTXDocument.Slides(0)